Tory candidate would keep her council role

 She said: “The timing of the election isn’t ideal but I haven’t packed my bag for Westminster yet.
 Neither should Jo Swinson nor John Nicolson”.

+She said: “If we can get a rail halt with parking that would take the pressure off Milngavie, Hillfoot and Bearsden halts.”

-She stressed the importance of being a resident in the area and living with local issues and described her Lib Dem rival’s campaign as “confusing”.
+She stressed the importance of being a local resident and described her Lib Dem rival’s campaign as “confusing”.

 Ms Mechan said: “Jo Swinson’s literature coming through my door talks about health and education.
 Those are devolved issues.